NEW! Beginbaby Pre+Pro with HMO. SHOP NOW. Save 15% + FREE shipping ALL subscriptions.

 best-magnesium-for-healthy-digestion

 When it comes to supporting healthy digestion, it's important to understand which type of magnesium can be beneficial.
-While our Growing Up Prebiotics can help kids create softer and more frequent bowel movements through high-quality prebiotics from chicory root fiber [8], combining magnesium supplements with our Prebiotics may be a helpful approach to promote regularity and to support constipation relief.
+While our Growing Up Prebiotics can help kids create softer and more frequent bowel movements through high-quality prebiotics from chicory root fiber [8], combining the prebiotics with a magnesium supplement may be a helpful approach to promote regularity and to support constipation relief.
 Even though we always encourage obtaining nutrients from whole food sources first, we understand that it can be challenging with picky eaters.
-Therefore, incorporating a magnesium supplement may offer one additional tool to support your kidsā€™ constipation journey.
+Therefore, incorporating a magnesium supplement for constipation may offer one additional tool to support your kiddo.

 In this article, we will explore the different variations of magnesium, their unique benefits, and which variety may be able to support digestion and gut health.